+So what are these odd megastructures, these Dyson spheres?
 Originally, some envisioned a Dyson sphere as an artificial hollow sphere of matter around a star, and Dyson did originally use the word shell.
 But Dyson didn’t picture the energy-collectors in a solid shell.
 In an exchange of letters in Science with other scientists, following his 1960 Science article, Dyson wrote:

 A solid shell or ring surrounding a star is mechanically impossible.
 The form of ‘biosphere’ which I envisaged consists of a loose collection or swarm of objects traveling on independent orbits around the star.

-A Dyson sphere might be, say, the size of Earth’s orbit around the sun; we orbit at a distance of 93 million miles (about 150 million kilometers).
+A Dyson sphere might be, say, the size of Earth’s orbit around the sun; we orbit at a distance of 93 million miles (about 150 million km).
 The website SentientDevelopments describes the Dyson sphere this way:

 It would consist of a shell of solar collectors (or habitats) around the star.
 With this model, all (or at least a significant amount) of the energy would hit a receiving surface where it can be used.
 [Dyson] speculated that such structures would be the logical consequence of the long-term survival and escalating energy needs of a technological civilization.

 And of course science fiction writers have had a field day writing about Dyson spheres.
-In fact, Dyson admitted he borrowed from science fiction before he began his technical exploration of the idea of a megastructure gathering energy from its star.
+Dyson himself admitted he borrowed from science fiction before he began his technical exploration of the idea of a megastructure gathering energy from its star.
 Olaf Stapledon first mentioned this idea in his 1937 science fiction novel Star Maker, which Dyson apparently read and used as inspiration.

-There’s also a very cool diagram published in New Scientist that helps explain astronomers’ new search, which you can see
+There’s also a very cool diagram published in New Scientist that helps explain astronomers’ new search, which you can see here.

 Bottom line: A Dyson sphere would consist of orbiting solar collectors in the space around the star of an advanced civilization.
 The goal would be to ensure a significant fraction of the star’s energy hit a receiving surface where it could be used to the civilization’s benefit.
 Freeman J. Dyson, who in 1960 became the first scientist to explore this concept, suggested that this method of energy collection be inevitable for advanced civilizations.
-In 2013, some groups of astronomers are seriously discussing the best ways to search for Dyson spheres in the space of our Milky Way galaxy.

 Deborah Byrd created the EarthSky radio series in 1991 and EarthSky.org in 1994.
 Today, she serves as Editor-in-Chief of this website.
 She has won a galaxy of awards from the broadcasting and science communities, including having an asteroid named 3505 Byrd in her honor.
 A science communicator and educator since 1976, Byrd believes in science as a force for good in the world and a vital tool for the 21st century.
 "Being an EarthSky editor is like hosting a big global party for cool nature-lovers," she says.